The Pennsylvania Gazette

 Duplessis portrait of Ben Franklin

-The Pennsylvania Gazette provides the reader with a first-hand view of colonial America, the American Revolution and the New Republic, and offers important social, political and cultural perspectives of each of the periods.
+The Pennsylvania Gazette provides the reader with a first-hand view of colonial America, the American Revolution, New Republic, and Jeffersonian America, and offers important social, political and cultural perspectives of each of the periods.
 Thousands of articles, editorials, letters, news items and advertisements cover the Western Hemisphere, from the Canadian Maritime Provinces through the West Indies and North and South America, presenting a detailed glimpse of issues and lifestyles of the times.

-Also included is the full-text of such important writings as the Declaration of Independence, the Constitution, Letters from a Farmer, Thomas Payne’s Common Sense, The Federalist Papers and much more.
-It is claimed that the publication later reemerged as The Saturday Evening Post.
+Also included is the full text of such important writings as the Declaration of Independence, the Constitution, Letters from a Farmer, Thomas Payne’s Common Sense, The Federalist Papers and much more.

 The Pennsylvania Gazette